 On Rosh Hashanah night we eat certain vegetables like carrot and leek in which the names of the vegetables seems to be a siman for good things.
 Why?
 And the answer is like this.

 There’s a big question that is asked.
 Why do we need tefillah?
-When you’re thinking, Hashem knows your thoughts.
-Why should you have to speak it out at all?
-It’s a waste of energy.
+When you’re thinking, Hashem knows your thoughts, so why should you have to speak it out at all?
+It seems like a waste of energy.
 And actually, it’s a good kasha.

-When you dip the apple in the honey, let’s say, and you say that this year should be a shanah tovah u’misuka, don’t just say it as if it’s some sort of segulah to give you a shanah mi’suka.
+When you dip the apple in the honey, let’s say, and you say that this year should be a shana tova u’misuka, don’t just say it as if it’s some sort of segulah to give you a sweet year.
 No, not at all!
-It’s a very important part of tefillah.
+The act of dipping it in the honey and taking a bite of that apple is a very important part of tefillah.
 The right thing is to think, and to say, “I’m dipping this apple into the honey as a tefillah to you, Ribono Shel Olam, because I want You to give me a year that is as sweet as honey.
 Please give it to me.
 Please look at my mai’sah as a mai’sah tefillah.
 Please give me a sweet year.”
 You must think these thoughts.
 What?!
 Are you going to dip the apple in the honey the same way a little boy in cheder dips the apple?!
 Are you going to waste the opportunity?!